SolaceSamples/solace-samples-spring/_docs/spring-cloud-streams.md

 Leave the app running for the remainder of the tutorial & don't worry that no events are being received yet.

 ## Learn about the Source

+Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-streams-source) if not already imported in previous steps.

 ### FahrenheitTempSource.java
 Open a new console/terminal if needed.